Are Sugar-Free Cookies Good for Diabetics?

 5. Experiment: Taste preferences vary widely.
 Try different brands and varieties to find cookies that satisfy your palate without compromising your health goals.

-Follow these guidelines to make informed decisions and pick sugar-free cookies that suit your dietary preferences, promoting overall well-being.
+Follow these guidelines to make informed decisions and pick sugar-free cookies that suit your dietary preferences when you snack, promoting overall well-being.

 The Bottom Line